Today the headlines read, “High Lead Levels in Michigan Kids” as if it was only just discovered.

 The big threat in the 1990s, after leaded gasoline had been phased out in the 1980s (to protect the catalytic converter of cars first, and health second), was the continued exposure of the population to lead in soil, and in lead-based paint in old homes and housing projects all over the country.

-Lead stays in the environment to cause harm unless it can be safely abated from the home, remediate it from the soil, and detoxify it from the body.
+Lead stays in the environment to cause harm unless it can be safely abated from the home, remediated from the soil, and detoxified from the body.

 Lead has a half-life of 22 years.
 In the body the half-life is 28 days, but that is based on blood lead levels, and the majority of lead goes to the bones and teeth.